AY2526S1-CS2103T-T14-3/tp/docs/DeveloperGuide.md

     1. Test case: `add n/McDonald's hp/68928572 a/1 Jelebu Road, #02-01, Bukit Panjang Plaza, Singapore 677743 t/halal t/fast food` <br>
        Expected: A new restaurant called `McDonald's` is added to the directory.
-The output box shows the details of the added restaurant as well.<br>
+The output box shows the details of the added restaurant as well.<br><br>

 2. Adding a duplicate restaurant
     * Prerequisites: There is an existing restaurant named `McDonald's` in the restaurant directory with the phone number `68928572` and the address `1 Jelebu Road, #02-01, Bukit Panjang Plaza, Singapore 677743`.

     1. Test case: `add n/McDonald's hp/68928572 a/1 Jelebu Road, #02-01, Bukit Panjang Plaza, Singapore 677743 t/halal t/fast food` <br>
        Expected: The restaurant is not added.
-The output box will display an error message indicating the restaurant already exists in the restaurant directory.<br>
+The output box will display an error message indicating the restaurant already exists in the restaurant directory.<br><br>

 3. Providing an invalid input
     * Prerequisites: None.